skip to main content

 Transitional Kindergarten (TK)

 Bergeson's TK program follows the (80/20) Mandarin Immersion model.
 The teacher and instructional assistants are fluent in Mandarin.
-The TK MI Program has an early group and a late group.
+Our TK Program is one of two, full-day TK programs in Capistrano Unified School District.

 TRANSITIONAL KINDERGARTEN